Our End-of-Year Campaign is happening NOW - Support VC 💙

 And if I'm obsessed with this, there must be other people who are at least somewhat interested in it.
 I want to try to avoid straying too far from that initial core motivation by trying to emulate the other things that are really working in the world, or even things that I just really admire… because this is the thing that I am genuinely driven by, and I think I'm good at.
 And also, it's kind of the only thing I know how to do.

-I mean, you all again, are like so self-critical and so, so self-aware about all of the pitfalls of what you do.
+I mean, you all again, are so self-critical and so self-aware about all of the pitfalls of what you do.
 But from the outside, I mean, it looks like it's going incredibly well.
-I mean, you yourself said you were ahead of your benchmarks.
+You yourself said you were ahead of your benchmarks.
 So how do you feel it's going in audience benchmarks?
-Like, how do you feel like it's going… what, in terms of some of them… Do you have a sense of where you are and where you feel like you need to be?
+Do you have a sense of where you are and where you feel like you need to be?

 JOSS: You know, it is shockingly easy to get eyes on a short and shockingly hard to get eyes on a regular video.
 I'm really surprised by how hard it is to get discovered in the normal YouTube feeds.
 I don't know how well it's going, but I think I was expecting it to be going better in terms of just our normal view counts, or at least the trajectory to be going in a different direction in the right direction or so.